List of historic properties in Williams, Arizona: Brief history

 Williams News in 1901.
 The railroad extension greatly increased tourism to the area.
 In 1908, the Frey Marcos Hotel, one of the historic Harvey House's was inaugurated.
 It was built alongside the Williams Santa Fe Depot.

 There were many saloons on Railroad Ave.
-The local government at the time did not mind the many of the buildings of vice to an area on Railroad Avenue which became known as “Saloon Row”.
+The local government at the time restricted the many buildings of vice to an area on Railroad Avenue which became known as “Saloon Row”.
 The oldest of these buildings are the Tetflaff and Cabinet Saloon.
 Both of these structures were survivors of the 1908 fire.
 Prostitution in Williams was outlawed in 1907.

 The historic Route 66, which runs through Williams, was completed in 1926.
 The establishment of Route 66 was one of the major factors which contributed to the growth of the town.
 People who emigrated to the western part of the United States and tourists from different parts of the country often stopped and visited the city.
 As a consequence many motels were built, among them the Motor Hotel, located on the southeast corner of 4th Street, and the 9 Arizona Motor Hotel located on 315 W. Route 66.

 On October 13, 1984, Interstate 40 was opened around the town which represented the essential end of US 66.
 However, an agreement was reached with the government which allowed the state to build three exits to Williams, thereby the town was able to avoid the state of abandonment which normally occurs when a town is bypassed by a highway.
 The following year Route 66 was decommissioned.

 The Arizona Memory Project has a collection in the City of Williams Public Library of photographs depicting the early days of Williams.
 This was made possible by a collaboration between the Williams Public Library and the Kaibab National Forest officials.
 It features photos of local ranching, logging, railroad activity, people and places of Williams.